3096/ipswitch/example/README.md

 For generating patched nso from elf, place your elf file in `sdmc:/switch/ipswitch/{titleid-title_description}/{nso_name}.elf`. {nso_name} mush match the file name of the nso inside exefs.
 The `.pchtxt` should be `sdmc:/switch/ipswitch/{titleid-title_description}/{nso_name}.pchtxt`.

+Be careful when using the "offset_shift" flag when using this, as the converted elf file has different offset shifts in different segments.

-See "main.pchtxt" as an example.
+See `main.pchtxt` as an example.

 ---
 ### Editing the Text File